avdhootu27/trackingwithrp/README.md

 This package is created in ros-noetic

+Note - URDF is not created from any tool

-### Required packages -
+## Required packages -
-Keep following 2 packages and this package(trackingwithrp) in same ros-workspace
+Keep following packages and this package(trackingwithrp) in same ros-workspace
 1. To use tracking camera T265: [realsense-ros](https://github.com/IntelRealSense/realsense-ros)
 2. To use RPLidar A1: [rplidar_ros](https://github.com/Slamtec/rplidar_ros)

-### Launch
+3. To modify laser angle scan: [laser_filters (noetic-devel)](https://github.com/ros-perception/laser_filters/tree/noetic-devel)

+## Run following command -
 ```
 roslaunch trackingwithrp display.launch
 ```

-Note - URDF is not created from any tool